Analysis | Biden’s arduous balancing act on an ill-timed Russia-Ukraine conflict

 He added at another point: “I want to take robust action to make sure the pain of our sanctions is targeted at a Russian economy, not ours.”

-Psaki was asked Wednesday about gas prices that had already risen to around $5 per gallon in one of the most expensive states, California, and she said the administration was looking at all options to stem a further increase.
+Psaki was asked Wednesday about gas prices that had risen to around $5 per gallon in one of the most expensive states, California, and she said the administration was looking at all options to stem a further increase.
 But she again emphasized there will be costs.

 “I think as you heard the president say last week, standing up for our values is not without cost,” Psaki said.
 “What we’re trying to do is minimize that cost.”